The U.S. has been leasing the 45 square miles that the base sits on since 1903. The base shares a 17-mile border with Cuba.

-The number of detainees held at Guantánamo since it opened exceeds 750.
+More than 700 detainees have been held at Guantánamo since it opened.

 1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the U.S. for construction of a naval station.
 Building on the naval station begins that same year.

 1934 - Cuba and the U.S. sign a perpetual lease that rents the 45 square miles of Cuba to the U.S. for $4,085.00 a year.

 Approximately 34,000 Haitian refugees are detained on the base after they flee a coup in Haiti